shashankgurunaga1/shashankgurunaga1/README.md

     -Currently a freshman at UVCE,Bangalore.

-    -I love to involve myself in projects involving full stack web and app development
+    -I love to involve myself in projects involving full stack web and app development and am also a competitive programmer

-    -I am an enthusiast in competitive programming

     -I am currently venturing into deep learning